yingpengma/yingpengma/README.md

 - 🚀 I would like to conduct meaningful research

-- 🎓 I am currently conducting research on Data-centric AI
+- 🎓 I am currently conducting research on LLM

 - 📫 How to reach me: mayingpeng [AT] westlake [DOT] edu [DOT] cn